-All five of Utah’s national parks are located across the southern end of the state in Red Rock Country.
-The total driving time to see them only takes about six-and-a-half hours, but of course you’ll want to spend a few hours at each one to marvel over the deep narrow canyons, natural arches, towering buttes and cliffs.
-Check out the directions on Google Maps below, along with each park’s best hike and top-rated campground.
+All five of Utah’s national parks are located across the southern end of the state in Red Rock Country and can easily be seen on one road trip.
+The total driving time only takes about six-and-a-half hours, but of course you’ll want to spend a few hours at each one to marvel over the deep narrow canyons, natural arches, towering buttes and cliffs.
+Check out the directions below along with each park’s best hike and top-rated campground.

 1. Zion National Park